 Also, as in any project constructed within forested areas, the restoration of the intervention areas is foreseen (at the completion of the works, the slopes of roads and squares will be restored and at the end of the life of the project all disturbed surfaces will be restored).
 It is worth noting here that the intervention within the production license blocks of the studied WPP will be much less, since it will mainly concern areas within them that will be used for the installation of the wind turbines (foundations of the wind turbines, infrastructure works, etc.), while the opening of access roads will be limited due to the existing road network of the wider installation area and will essentially be limited to sections of new openings to connect the existing network to the wind turbine sites.
+Specifically, of the disturbed areas, the embankment slopes, temporary interventions (widening, etc.) will be restored and of the 156.556,33 m2, 65.804,92 m2 will be restored, representing 42,03% of the total disturbed area, while 90.751,42 m2, representing 57,97%, will remain landscaped, thus free of forest vegetation.
 Moreover, the impacts on the natural environment from the electrical interconnection projects of the WPP (voltage step-up substation and high and medium voltage lines, as well as the transmission lines), are minor and are mainly limited to the construction phase, and regarding specifically the power transmission lines, in this SEA it is proposed to be installed underground and up to the substation, so as not to cause any negative impact on the avifauna of the area.
 Finally, the wider area of the project under consideration is not fenced and the disturbance is of short duration and intensity and reversible after the completion of the construction works.
 Nevertheless, the assessment of the impact of the project's impact on habitats has been carried out by considering the entire area of the ERA polygon and not the necessary occupation zone, which is much smaller (approximately 5-10% of the ERA polygon), assuming the strictest approach, so as not to underestimate the impact of the project, as will be discussed in the next chapter.